 Herbs that you can grow Indoor:

-In case you’re an expert gardener must choose easy herbs to grow up indoors.
+If you’re an expert gardener, you must choose easy herbs to grow up indoors.
 It might be a great way to garnish your delicious food.

-You can grow up various herbs indoor; some of them are given below:
+You can grow up various herbs indoors; some of them are given below:

 |Chives||You can grow chives almost anywhere you want.
 But no more than one-third of the bunch at a time.|